The Worst Animal in the World

 Behind the house, visitors paused for selfies in the Door of No Return, an empty frame backlit by the sky and ocean.
 I waited my own turn.
 The conceit here is that anyone kept under this house and then led through that door never came back.
 Their world was forever altered.
 The wider world was also altered, both by the tragedy of slavery and by its still-unfolding consequences, among them 400 million annual infections.

 For this insect problem, at least, fixes are in the works.
 By asking questions about where aegypti came from, scientists such as Diallo and Sylla in Senegal and their overseas colleagues hope to save lives too.
-Understanding aegpyti’s evolution on its home turf might also help us anticipate and counter copycat trends in other mosquitoes or disease-vector species.
-And unravelling why aegypti and its viruses are so good at parasitizing us could also help us fight them.
+Understanding aegypti’s evolution on its home turf might also help us anticipate and counter copycat trends in other mosquitoes or disease-vector species.
+And unraveling why aegypti and its viruses are so good at parasitizing us could also help us fight them.

-For example, if McBride can pinpoint the genes and neurological systems that control the domesticated aegpyti’s fixation on people, hijacking that system to find new chemical repellents could be easier.
+For example, if McBride can pinpoint the genes and neurological systems that control the domesticated aegypti’s fixation on people, hijacking that system to find new chemical repellents could be easier.
 So would crafting new kinds of bait, which would manipulate aegypti to avoid populated areas and head elsewhere.
 “We might be able to design a super-stimulus that would be more attractive than humans, that would pull them into traps,” she says.

 But the limiting factors in 2020 are focus and funding, especially with another virus falling on the world like an anvil.
-“I’m optimistic that people are finally understanding we can’t continue this boom and bust funding cycle,” Weaver says, “where a new outbreak occurs and we put a lot of resources into that virus—whether it be chikungunya, or Zika, now SARS-CoV-2—and we do that by taking away resources from other diseases.”
+“I’m optimistic that people are finally understanding we can’t continue this boom-and-bust funding cycle,” Weaver says, “where a new outbreak occurs and we put a lot of resources into that virus—whether it be chikungunya, or Zika, now SARS-CoV-2—and we do that by taking away resources from other diseases.”

 For now, though, public-health systems across the Global South have also been diverted to coronavirus work, scientists say, leaving papers unpublished and mosquitoes uncollected.
 And whereas vaccines for Zika and chikungunya have been in development for many years, the fact that the outbreaks of those diseases are unpredictable and their victims clustered in poorer countries—unlike those of the more widespread COVID-19—means that the vaccines are difficult to test and less lucrative for the pharmaceutical industry, and thus still haven’t made it to market.